Ethical Quantum Computing: A Roadmap: Abstract

 \section{Abstract}

-Quantum computing is among the most significant technologies to emerge in recent decades, offering the promise of paradigm-shifting computational capacity with significant ethical consequences.
-On a technical level, the unique features of quantum computation have consequences for the imposition of fairness and ethical constraints on computation.
-Despite its significance, little if no structured research has been undertaken into the ethical implications of quantum technologies.
-In this paper, we fill this gap in the literature by presenting a roadmap for ethical quantum computing setting out prospective research programmes.
-We situate quantum ethics at the cross-disciplinary intersection of quantum information science, technology ethics and moral philosophy.
-We summarise the key elements of quantum information processing relevant to ethical analysis and set-out taxonomies for use by researchers considering the ethics of quantum technologies.
-In doing so, we inaugurate the cross-disciplinary field of the ethics of quantum computing. \keywords{Quantum \and Ethics \and Machine Learning \and Ethics of AI} \subclass{01-08 \and 46N50}
+Quantum information technologies, covering quantum computing, quantum communication and quantum sensing, are among the most significant technologies to emerge in recent decades, offering the promise of paradigm-shifting computational capacity with significant ethical consequences.
+On a technical level, the unique features of quantum information processing have consequences for the imposition of fairness and ethical constraints on computation.
+Despite its significance, little if no structured research has been undertaken into the ethical implications of such quantum technologies.
+In this paper, we fill this gap in the literature by presenting a roadmap for ethical quantum computing (and quantum information processing more generally) that sets out prospective research programmes.
+We summarise the key elements of quantum information processing (focusing on quantum computation) relevant to ethical analysis and set-out taxonomies for use by researchers considering the ethics of quantum technologies.
+In particular, we demonstrate how the unique features of quantum information processing gives rise to distinct ethical consequences (including in the context of machine learning).
+We situate quantum ethics at the cross-disciplinary intersection of quantum information science, technology ethics and moral philosophy to assess the impacts of this newly emerging technology.
+We provide specific examples of how the emergence of quantum technologies gives rise to normative and distributional ethical challenges.
+Finally, we set out prospective research directions to help inaugurate the cross-disciplinary field of the ethics of quantum computing. \keywords{Quantum \and Ethics \and Machine Learning \and Ethics of AI} \subclass{01-08 \and 46N50}